 *You can sub the almond meal with coconut flour for smoother texture.
-I haven't tested the amounts, and coconut flour is typically more absorbent, so start with 2-3 Tbsp (14-21 g // amount as original recipe is written // adjust if altering batch size) and work your way up from there.
+I haven’t tested the amounts, and coconut flour is typically more absorbent, so start with 2-3 Tbsp (14-21 g // amount as original recipe is written // adjust if altering batch size) and work your way up from there.

-*If you don't have cocoa butter, you can try to sub with more coconut, macadamia nuts, and a bit of melted coconut oil (no more than 2 Tbsp (30 g // amount as original recipe is written // adjust if altering batch size).
+*If you don’t have cocoa butter, you can try to sub with more coconut, macadamia nuts, and a bit of melted coconut oil (no more than 2 Tbsp (30 g // amount as original recipe is written // adjust if altering batch size).